jimmylin99/cs143-assignment/README.md

 # CS143 Compiler - Assignment (WIP)
-This is my answer to the public course assignments whose purpose is to design a compiler for COOL language.
-Resources can be found on both course official website and edx; a combination is preferred.
+This is my answer to the public course (Stanford CS143) assignments whose purpose is to design a compiler for COOL language.
+Resources can be found on both course official website and edx.org; a combination is preferred.

 The course itself contains more theories (especially fundamental theories which are implemented by mature tools like flex & bison) than the assignments.
 Merely completing assignments may be insufficient, try quizzes (found on edx) and tests (found on official website) to examine your degree of mastery.